-

 HEY World, it's now official! (#hey #heyworld #blogging)

 They flipped the switch to ON.
 HEY World is LIVE!
 I’m so glad, curious and already excited to use this other channel to share my written content with the world.
 I’m already thinking about my first post on this new platform.
 Furthermore, I think this addition brings even more value to an already useful service, on which I depend every single day.
 Recently, I asked: How many websites can a blogger have?
-Continue reading ā
+Well, as soon as a newcomer doesnât add too much friction when publishing content, itâs ok to have many.
+HEY World seems to be such a service.
+Count me in.

 -